mihael-stormrage/rosseti-lk-php/wp-content/plugins/profile-builder/readme.txt

-﻿=== User registration & user profile - Profile Builder ===
+﻿=== User Registration & User Profile - Profile Builder ===
 Contributors: cozmoslabs, reflectionmedia, sareiodata, adispiac, madalin.ungureanu, iova.mihai, barinagabriel, vadasan Donate link: http://www.cozmoslabs.com/wordpress-profile-builder/
-Tags: user registration, user profile, user registration form, user fields, extra user fields, edit profile, user custom fields, front-end login, front-end edit profile, front-end user registration, email confirmation, login form, content restriction, restrict content
+Tags: user registration, user profile, user registration form, user fields, extra user fields, edit profile, user custom fields, front-end login, front-end edit profile, front-end user registration, email confirmation, login form, content restriction, restrict content, profile
 Requires at least: 3.1
-Tested up to: 5.0.1
+Tested up to: 5.5.3
-Stable tag: 2.9.4
+Stable tag: 3.3.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple to use profile plugin allowing front-end login, user registration and edit profile by using shortcodes.
-Built in Role Editor grants you control over user roles and capabilities on your site.
-Add Content Restriction based on user role.
+Powerful user profile plugin for creating front-end login, user registration and edit profile forms.
+Includes content restriction and user role editor.

 == Description ==

-**Profile Builder is WordPress user registration done right.**
+**[Profile Builder](http://www.cozmoslabs.com/wordpress-profile-builder/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree) is the all in one user profile plugin for WordPress.**

-Easy to use profile plugin allowing front-end login, user registration and edit profile by using shortcodes.
+Easy to use [user profile plugin](https://www.cozmoslabs.com/154636-best-wordpress-user-profile-plugins-compared/) for creating front-end login, user registration and edit profile forms by using shortcodes.

-Restrict Content based on user role or logged in status & manage user roles and capabilities using the built in Role Editor.
+**Restrict Content** based on user role or logged in status.
+Manage user roles and capabilities using the built in **Role Editor**.

-**Like this plugin?** Consider leaving a [5 star review](https://wordpress.org/support/view/plugin-reviews/profile-builder?filter=5).

-It lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register users (front-end user registration).
+[Profile Builder](https://www.cozmoslabs.com/1341-wordpress-profile-builder-a-front-end-user-registration-login-and-edit-profile-plugin/) lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register (front-end user registration).
 Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms.

 To achieve this, simply create a new page and give it an intuitive name(i.e. Edit Profile).
 Now all you need to do is add the following shortcode: [wppb-edit-profile].
 Publish the page and you are done!

-= Front-end User Registration, Login, Edit Profile and Password Recovery Shortcodes = You can use the following shortcode list:
+== Front-end User Registration, Login, User Profile and Password Recovery Forms == You can use the following shortcode list to display the forms:

 * **[wppb-edit-profile]** - to grant users front-end access to their user profile (requires user to be logged in).
 * **[wppb-login]** - to add a front-end login form.
 * **[wppb-logout]** - to add logout functionality.
-* **[wppb-register]** - register users via a front-end register form.
+* **[wppb-register]** - easily register users via a front-end register form.
 * **[wppb-recover-password]** - to add a password recovery form.
-* **[wppb-restrict]**Content to restrict**[/wppb-restrict]** - to restrict blocks of content
+* **[wppb-restrict]** Content to restrict **[/wppb-restrict]** - to restrict content of any type

-Users with administrator rights have access to the following features:
+== Profile Builder Features ==

 * drag & drop to reorder user profile fields
-* enable **Email Confirmation** (on registration users will receive a notification to confirm their email address)
+* enable **Email Confirmation** (on registration users will receive a notification to [confirm their email address](https://www.cozmoslabs.com/14722-wordpress-email-confirmation/))
 * choose between login with **only Username, Email** or **both**
-* enforce a **minimum password length** and **minimum password strength** (using the default WordPress password strength meter)
+* enforce [WordPress password requirements](https://www.cozmoslabs.com/28998-wordpress-minimum-password-length-strength/) by setting up a **minimum password length** and **minimum password strength** (using the default WordPress password strength meter)
 * assign users a specific role at registration (using **[wppb-register role="desired_role"]** shortcode argument for the register form)
-* redirect users after login, register and edit-profile using redirect_url shortcode argument ( e.g **[wppb-login redirect_url="www.example.com"]** )
+* [redirect users](https://www.cozmoslabs.com/46469-redirect-users-after-login-registration-wordpress/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree) after login, register and edit-profile using redirect_url shortcode argument ( e.g **[wppb-login redirect_url="www.example.com"]** )
 * add register and lost password links below the login form (using **[wppb-login register_url="www.example.com" lostpassword_url="www.example.com"]** shortcode arguments)
 * customizable user login widget
 * add a custom stylesheet/inherit values from the current theme or use the default one built into this plugin
 * **Admin Bar Settings**: choose which user roles view the admin bar in the front-end
-* select which profile fields users can use in frontend
+* select which user profile fields are visible in the frontend
 * extended functionality available via [Add-ons](http://www.cozmoslabs.com/profile-builder-add-ons/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree)
-* **Roles Editor**: add, edit, remove or clone roles and capabilities
+* **Roles Editor**: add, edit, remove or clone [user roles](https://www.cozmoslabs.com/90914-how-to-create-custom-wordpress-user-roles-with-profile-builder/) and capabilities
-* **reCAPTCHA** support for Profile Builder and Wordpress default forms
+* [reCAPTCHA support](https://www.cozmoslabs.com/40120-adding-recaptcha-wordpress-register-login-lost-password-forms-profile-builder/) for Profile Builder and Wordpress default forms
 * **User Role Select** field on register and edit profile forms
-* **Content Restriction**: restrict content based on current users role or logged in status
+* **Content Restriction**: [restrict content](https://www.cozmoslabs.com/105571-restrict-content-user-role-profile-builder/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree) based on current users role or logged in status
 * Restrict WooCommerce shop page and products
 * Invisible reCAPTCHA support for both Profile Builder forms as well as default WordPress forms
-* **Private Website**: If you have a WordPress website that you wish is visible only to members then this feature is what you want.
+* **Private Website**: setup a [WordPress private site](https://www.cozmoslabs.com/132715-wordpress-private-site/) that is visible only to members or logged in users

 **PROFILE BUILDER PRO**